skupperproject/refdog/input/resources/overview.md

 - [AccessToken](access-token.html): A short-lived credential used to create a link
 - [RouterAccess](router-access.html): Configuration for secure access to the site router

+The AccessGrant and AccessToken resources provide short-lived tokens for securely creating links.

+The RouterAccess resource is for advanced scenarios where you need to configure how the Skupper router is exposed.

 ## Service exposure resources

 - [Listener](listener.html): Binds a local connection endpoint to connectors in remote sites
 - [Connector](connector.html): Binds a local workload to listeners in remote sites
 - [AttachedConnector](attached-connector.html): A connector in a peer namespace
 - [AttachedConnectorBinding](attached-connector-binding.html): A binding to an attached connector in a peer namespace

+The AttachedConnector and AttachedConnectorBinding resources allow you to expose resources running in other namespaces on the same Kubernetes cluster where your site is located.

 <!-- ## Hello World using YAML -->